vikingsheepart/ttt-game-status-bootcamp-prep-000/README.md

 ## Overview

-We'll be building helper methods that introspect and report on the various game states in Tic Tac Toe, including if the game has been `#won?`, if the game board is `#full?`, if the game has been a `#draw?`, if the game is `#over?`, and finally who the `#winner` is.
+We'll be building helper methods that introspect and report on the various game states in Tic Tac Toe been a `#draw?`, if the game is `#over?`, and finally who the `#winner` is.

 ## Instructions

 ### 1. Define WIN_COMBINATIONS

-The first method to build is `#won?`.
+, including if the game has been `#won?`, if the game board is `#full?`, if the game has The first method to build is `#won?`.
 In order for that method to function, it will have to know about all the possible winning combinations of Tic Tac Toe.

 Tic Tac Toe has 8 possible ways to win: 3 horizontal rows, 3 vertical columns, and 2 diagonals.
 The game board is represented by an array, `board = [" ", " ", " ", " ", " ", " ", " ", " ", " ",]`, with 9 positions, indexed from 0-8.
 You could represent the coordinates of a win condition by referring to their index in the `board`.
 For example a win in the top horizontal row: